 4. A Stylish and Deluxe Sewing Kit

-Sewing kits, at one time, may have seemed a bit of a laughable gift, something for grandmas, but the DIY thing is in big time these days.
-Sewing kits have become a yet another way to regain our empowerment as people.
+Sewing kits, at one time, may have seemed a bit of a laughable gift, something for grandmas, but the DIY thing is in big-time these days.
+Sewing kits have become yet another way to regain our empowerment as people.
 Put a little foam or padding on the lid and cover it with a bit of scrap cloth to create a handy pin cushion.
 Stuff the jar with a healthy assortment of threads, needles, some scissors, a thimble, safety pins, and a cloth tape measure.
 It’s an upcycled gift that looks good, has real value, and encourages self-sufficiency.
 Pats on backs all around.

 5. Scripted and Hand-Painted Vases

 Vases are one of those things that, at some point, we all need around, but they are often quite difficult to drop hard-earned money on.
 Some of us end up with a lovely bouquet springing forth from an old spaghetti sauce jar.
-That’s just fine, but it’s possible to jazz up those jars with a bit hot glue and some paint.
+That’s just fine, but it’s possible to jazz up those jars with a bit of hot glue and some paint.
 Carefully apply the glue in whatever design works, a simple flower or a word, then prime and paint the jar.
 (Be sure to remove any errant strands of glue before painting.)
 Why not make a trio and get rid of a few jars in one lovingly crafted multi-gift?
 Then, you could also provide seeds so that the person can grow some flowers to put in them.

 6. Reusable Storage Jars with Chalkboard Labels